Wecasa Terms and Conditions

 The User expressly undertakes:

-• to adhere to the laws and regulations in force, to not undermine public order, moral standards or third-party rights, and to not breach any legislative or regulatory provision.
+• To adhere to the laws and regulations in force, to not undermine public order, moral standards, or third-party rights, and to not breach any legislative or regulatory provision.

-• to not authorise any third party to use their Account.
+• To not authorise any third party to use their Account.

-• to make fair use of the Platform and Wecasa Services; in other words, to take part in the registration process, Bookings and scoring system.
+• To make fair use of the Platform and Wecasa Services; in other words, to take part in the registration process, Bookings, and scoring system.

-• to keep any exchanges, conversations, information and more generally, any elements concerning the At-home Services, Bookings and exchanges between Users or with Wecasa, strictly confidential and to not share them with any third party (the User agrees and acknowledges that Wecasa may access chat and other communications conducted on the Platform).
+• to keep any exchanges, conversations, information, and, more generally, any elements concerning the At-home Services, Bookings, and exchanges between Users or with Wecasa strictly confidential and to not share them with any third party (the User agrees and acknowledges that Wecasa may access chat and other communications conducted on the Platform).

 11.2 CUSTOMER COMMITMENTS